msorbi/SCDL/README.md

-# Conf-MPU for Historical NER
+# SCDL for Historical NER

 Fork of [AIRobotZhang/SCDL](https://github.com/AIRobotZhang/SCDL) with added datasets.
 Work in progress.